Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 MMD loss is NaN NaN in training Kernel bandwidth mismatch with feature scale Normalize features; adjust kernel_bandwidths in config; add epsilon to kernel computation

-Caution: Domain adaptation assumes the source and target domains share the same anomaly types, just with different feature distributions.
-If the target domain has fundamentally different anomaly mechanisms (not just different sensor characteristics), domain adaptation will not help, and you need at least some labeled target data (semi-supervised adaptation).
+Caution: Domain adaptation assumes that the source and target domains share the same anomaly types and differ only in feature distributions.
+When the target domain exhibits fundamentally different anomaly mechanisms (not merely different sensor characteristics), domain adaptation will not help, and at least some labeled target data is required through semi-supervised adaptation.

-The nine scripts in this guide cover the full pipeline: generating realistic synthetic data with domain shift, building a CNN-LSTM encoder with multi-head outputs, implementing three different domain adaptation strategies (DANN, MMD, CORAL), training with progressive lambda scheduling, and evaluating with comprehensive metrics and diagnostic plots.
-Every script is complete and runnable as-is.
+The nine scripts cover the full pipeline: generating realistic synthetic data with domain shift, constructing a CNN-LSTM encoder with multi-head outputs, implementing three domain-adaptation strategies (DANN, MMD, and CORAL), training with progressive lambda scheduling, and evaluating with comprehensive metrics and diagnostic plots.
+Every script is complete and runnable as written.

-The core insight is simple but powerful: instead of requiring expensive labeled data in every new domain, you can train a model to learn domain-invariant features—representations that capture the essence of “anomaly” regardless of which machine, factory, or sensor produced the signal.
-The Gradient Reversal Layer is the elegant mechanism that makes this adversarial training possible in a single unified model, while MMD and CORAL offer simpler, more stable alternatives.
+The central insight is straightforward but consequential.
+Rather than requiring expensive labeled data in each new domain, a model can be trained to learn domain-invariant features: representations that capture the essence of “anomaly” regardless of which machine, factory, or sensor produced the signal.
+The Gradient Reversal Layer is the elegant mechanism that enables this adversarial training within a single unified model, while MMD and CORAL provide simpler and more stable alternatives.

-Where should you go from here?
-Three directions are most promising.
-First, semi-supervised adaptation: if you can label even 5–10% of the target domain data, you can add a supervised loss on those labeled target samples alongside the unsupervised domain alignment, dramatically improving results.
-Second, multi-source adaptation: if you have data from machines A, B, and C, you can adapt to machine D by combining knowledge from all three sources, not just one.
-Third, continual adaptation: in production, the target domain drifts over time as machines age and wear.
-Implement online or periodic re-adaptation to keep the model current.
+Three directions are particularly promising for further development.
+First, semi-supervised adaptation: when even 5 to 10 percent of the target-domain data can be labeled, a supervised loss on those labeled target samples can be added alongside the unsupervised domain alignment, with substantial improvements in performance.
+Second, multi-source adaptation: when data are available from machines A, B, and C, adaptation to machine D can combine knowledge from all three sources rather than only one.
+Third, continual adaptation: in production, the target domain drifts over time as machines age and wear; periodic or online re-adaptation keeps the model current.

-Domain adaptation is not a silver bullet.
-It works best when domains share the same underlying anomaly mechanisms but differ in superficial signal characteristics—exactly the scenario in most industrial settings.
-When it works, it can save months of labeling effort and accelerate deployment of anomaly detection to new equipment.
-The code in this guide gives you everything you need to start experimenting with your own data today.
+Domain adaptation is not a universal solution.
+It performs best when domains share the same underlying anomaly mechanisms but differ in superficial signal characteristics, which is the prevailing scenario in industrial settings.
+When it succeeds, it can save months of labeling effort and accelerate the deployment of anomaly detection to new equipment.
+The code provided in this guide contains everything needed to begin experimenting with proprietary data immediately.

 References